How do I adopt a wild horse or burro?

 - adequate ventilation.

-The BLM requires stock-type trailers with rear swing gates to transport adopted animals.
+The BLM requires stock-type trailers with rear swing gates to transport adopted or purchased animals.
+Three-horse slant trailers are allowed so long as the slants can be removed or folded back.
 Drop ramp, divided two-horse trailers, and trucks with stock racks are not acceptable.
-However, in some situations, two-horse trailers are acceptable for transporting burros and horses 12 months or younger.
-Only burros may be loaded into in-line or one-horse trailers.
 The BLM will inspect trailers and reserves the right to refuse loading if the trailer does not ensure the safety and humane transport of the animal.

-What else should I know before adopting a wild horse or burro?
+What else should I know before adopting or purchasing a wild horse or burro?

 You may not transport adopted animals for longer than 24 hours without unloading for food, water, and rest.
 Corrals used for this resting period must meet the minimum facility requirements stated above.
 You must allow at least five hours for the animals to rest.